 Stainless steel is a group of ferrous alloys characterized by superior corrosion resistance.
-Unlike other ferrous alloys, they have a stable passivation layer that protects the steel from air and moisture.
-Stainless steels are suitable for wide-ranging outdoor, aqueous, food service, and high-temperature applications.
+Unlike other ferrous alloys, stainless steel has a stable passivation layer that protects the steel from air and moisture.
+Stainless steel is suitable for a wide range of outdoor, aqueous, food service, and high-temperature applications.

-The passivation layer that forms over stainless steel is different than plating.
+This passivation layer is different than plating.
 Other metals are commonly plated with white metals, including chromium and nickel, for surface protection.
 In those cases, the benefits of the coating are lost once a scratch penetrates the plating.
-Because stainless steel is alloyed with chromium, and not just surface plated, the passivation layer will reform no matter how deeply it is scratched.
+When stainless steel is alloyed with chromium—not just surface plated—the passivation layer will reform no matter how deeply it is scratched.

-The second defining characteristic of stainless steel is a lack of magnetism.
+The second defining property of stainless steel is a lack of magnetism.
 Other ferrous (iron-based) metals such as carbon steel are magnetic at ambient temperatures.
 The magnetic attraction of these metals is due to their predominantly ferrite crystalline structure.
-Their structure phase changes to austenite when heated above 1340°F (730°C), causing them to become non-magnetic.
+Their structure phase changes to austenite when heated above 1340°F, causing them to become non-magnetic.